Chamber Fellowship

 OVERVIEW

 The Chamber Fellowship Programme is a fully funded, two-week intensive for advanced, pre-professional string musicians with a strong interest in chamber music.
-Selected fellows receive full tuition and housing, and participate fully in the Strings Programme, including private lessons, studio classes, and festival activities.
+Selected fellows receive full tuition and housing, and participate concurrently in the Strings Programme, including private lessons, studio classes, and festival activities.

 In addition, fellows engage in an immersive chamber music curriculum, working closely with faculty in ensembles through rehearsals, coachings, and featured performances on the Faculty & Artistic Series.
 The programme emphasises sustained, practical experience, allowing fellows to perform in small ensembles alongside our 2027 faculty and guest artists.